incursa/generators/docs/CLI-README.md

-# Bravillian Code Generator CLI Tool
+# Bravellian Code Generator CLI Tool

 This is a .NET command-line tool that replaces the Roslyn source generator functionality to generate C# code from definition files.